 Like every typical Kenyan, I decided to have a side hustle to boost my income.

-So this post is about the herbicide to weed bean crop, and my experience doing it.
+Therefore, this post is about the herbicide I used to the weed bean crop.

 Herbicide to Use On Fallow Land in Preparation for Bean Planting.

 It was INFESTED with the feared couch grass.